How to Buy a Gun: How to Buy Guns Online at GunBroker.com

 - The results of your search will be displayed in list view on the Search Results page.

 To Save a Search:

-- At the bottom of the Narrow Your Search box, you will see green text that says “Save this Search”.
+- At the top of the search results, you will see green text that says “Save this Search”.

 - This opens a dialog box that will save your search into your Favorite Searches section in My GunBroker.